opsilonn/efrei-m2-software-testing/README.md

  BACK-END :
-  Create a copy of the file 'hibernate-template.cfg.xml' that can be found here : '/back-end\prototype\src\main\resources'.
+  Create a copy of the file 'hibernate-template.cfg.xml' that can be found here : '\back-end\prototype\src\main\resources'.
   Rename it 'hibernate.cfg.xml', and rename the following parameters according to your configuration :
     - connection.username
     - connection.password, if you have any